 However, at the end of the day it still boils down to personal preference and what feels most comfortable to the rider.
 Comfort and personal preference doesn’t have much to do with height or even the widths of the shoulders, although of course these factors do come into play.

 This is because when you push the bars, your elbows are drawn inwards, and on the contrary when you pull the bars your elbows naturally flare inwards.
 Thus, it stands to logical reason that if you have broad shoulders, you may need a slightly wider set of handlebars and visa versa.

-In the past, tyres were flimsy and easily punctured, thus a high tyre pressure was always mandatory.
-Nowadays, with the advent of stronger rims, hardier tyres and sturdier casings, a much lower tyre pressure can be used which in turn generates better grip.
+In the past, tires were flimsy and easily punctured, thus a high tire pressure was always mandatory.
+Nowadays, with the advent of stronger rims, hardier tires and sturdier casings, a much lower tire pressure can be used which in turn generates better grip.

-It does this by moulding and adhering to the terrain more, absorbing impact where hard tyres would bounce and skid off the ground.
+It does this by molding and adhering to the terrain more, absorbing impact where hard tires would bounce and skid off the ground.
 This lower pressure means higher cornering speeds can be achieved naturally.

-Thus an accommodating increase in mounatin bike handlebar width size needs to happen to support the balance and weight transfer of the rider.
-So, in conclusion, the tyre pressure does indeed affect the mountain bike’s handlebar width requirements.
+Thus an accommodating increase in mountain bike handlebar width size needs to happen to support the balance and weight transfer of the rider.
+So, in conclusion, the tire pressure does indeed affect the mountain bike’s handlebar width requirements.

 Getting The Best Mountain Bike Handlebar Width Fit

 Now that it has solidly been established that mountain bike handlebar width is an overarchingly important concept that affects nearly all aspects of riding and your body, the burning question is, “So how do I find the ideal bar width for me?”

 Well, there’s good news and there’s bad news.
 The bad news, is that a big part of selecting the right size for you is trial and error, discovering your preferences and what works for you.